• Skip to primary navigation

 ⏲ 7 minutes minutes

-You are going to want to make this easy 5-ingredient Chocolate Coffee Syrup recipe on repeat!
+You’re going to want to make this easy 5-ingredient chocolate syrup for coffee!
 With just sugar, cocoa powder, water, vanilla, and a pinch of salt, you can whip up a rich, smooth syrup in minutes.

-It’s the perfect way to take your homemade coffee drinks to the next level or stir into warm or cold milk.
-Once you see how simple and delicious it is, you may never go back to store-bought again.
+It’s perfect for stirring into hot or iced coffee, making homemade mochas, or mixing into warm or cold milk.
+Once you see how easy and delicious it is, you may never go back to store-bought syrup again.

 A jar of homemade chocolate syrup and a cup of coffee sitting next to it.